operator-framework/enhancements/enhancements/scorecard-storage.md

 ### Goals

 Goals of this proposal include:
-* provide a persistent volume for scorecard test developers
+* provide a writable volume for scorecard test developers
-* Collect persistent volume output when scorecard completes
+* Collect test output when scorecard completes

 ### Non-Goals

-The names of the persistent volumes created by scorecard for this feature are opaque to the test writer, meaning that they are not defined in a way where test writers would need or want to know the names of their volumes.

 ## Proposal

 ### User Stories

 #### Story 1
-A scorecard user can specify for a given test that they want persistent storage to be made available to that test.
-This is specified within the scorecard configuration file as a PersistentVolume spec.
+A scorecard user can specify for a given test that they want storage to be made available to that test.
+This is specified within the scorecard configuration file as a storage spec.
 For example, a user would specify they want storage for a test by specifying in the scorecard configuration file the `storage` spec as in the following example:

 ```yaml